Training your back and triceps together offers a host of benefits compared to training both muscle groups separately.

 - Tuck your elbows in at your sides.

-- Inhale and push down to fully extend your elbows, but don’t lock them straight.
+- Inhale and then exhale as you push down to fully extend your elbows, but don’t lock them straight.

 - Keep your elbows close to your body when pushing down.